(Nintex) Workflows failed to run (after security patching)

 Plausible proxy in Azure App Service

-We use the excellent Plausible Analytics for tracking and analytics on the majority of our websites (including this one!)
 This is in a direct and conscious alternative to Google Analytics.
 However, there is a known issue with all tracking scripts is that they can be blocked either by the browser or by plugins.
 Plausible are doing what they can to convince the maintainers of those products to stop blocking but on the basis that blocking can account for anywhere from 5% to 25% of tracking, it’s something that needs a more immediate fix.
+There used to be a workaround which meant hosting the script on a sub-domain (using DNS/CNAME) but apparently this is no longer reliable.

 Read more